citp/privacy-policy-historical/e/es/esp/esportsobserver.com.md

 **QUESTIONS AND CONTACT INFORMATION**

 If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at [info@esportsobserver.com](mailto:info@esportsobserver.com)

-You can also submit subject access requests, contact our designated DPO and set your privacy settings at [PRIVACY CENTER](https://esportsobserver.com/privacy/)